 - Syndication Amount: represents the amount of the syndicated loan UCG wishes to sell down in the primary market.
 It is equal to Credit Approved Underwriting Amount less the Credit Approved Final Take.

-Beneficiaries of EIB Apex line for Medium Enterprises (ME) and Priority Projects are:
+Potential users of EIB Apex line for medium-sized entreprises and priority projects are:

-- Autonomous medium enterprises with less than 250 employees prior to the investment
+- Self-supporting medium-sized enterprises with less than 250 full-time employees;

-- Fixed or variable compound out of EIB Interest rate (based on 3m EURIBOR + EIB margin) + 0.5% NBS + 3% margin of UniCredit Bank
+- Variable: consist of the EIB Interest rate (based on 3M EURIBOR + EIB margin) + 0.25% NBS margin + up to 2.5% UniCredit Bank Serbia margin;

-- The cost of each project should not exceed the equivalent of EUR 25m
+- Cost of each project should not exceed the equivalent of EUR 25 million in counter value;

-- The amount of an EIB allocation may reach up to 100% of the loan granted by the intermediary to medium enterprises , but may not exceed EUR 12.5m (or other currency equivalent)
+- The amount of an EIB allocation may reach up to 100% of the loan granted by the intermediary to medium enterprises , but may not exceed EUR 12.5 million in counter value;

-- The amount of an EIB allocation may reach up to 50% of project cost for any other type of final beneficiary, but may not exceed EUR 12.5m (or other currency equivalent)
+- The amount of an EIB allocation may reach up to 50% of project cost for any other type of final beneficiary, but may not exceed EUR 12.5m in counter value;

 Not eligible for the EIB Apex Line